 Biden discusses ‘accelerating’ aid to Gaza in calls with Netanyahu, el-Sisi

-The White House said Presidents Biden and el-Sisi ‘committed’ to accelerating aid to the people of Gaza.
+The White House says ‘ensuring that Palestinians in Gaza are not displaced to Egypt or any other nation’ was also on the agenda.

-United States President Joe Biden has called for “accelerating” humanitarian assistance to Gaza in phone calls with Israeli Prime Minister Benjamin Netanyahu and Egyptian President Abdel Fattah el-Sisi, the White House said.
+United States President Joe Biden has called for “accelerating” humanitarian assistance to Gaza in phone calls with the leaders of Egypt and Israel, the White House said.

 Biden spoke with the two leaders separately on Sunday and they discussed different aspects of the conflict in Palestine as Israel continues to pound Gaza, according to the White House.